-City of David - The Roots of Jerusalem
+City of David, Jerusalem

 In the potted histories we grew up on, Jerusalem was always equated with the Old City.
 Now, after years of digging, archaeologists say that the core of Jerusalem is not there at all, but outside the Old City walls, on a rocky ridge opposite Mount Moriah (famous for being the place where Abraham planned to sacrifice his son Isaac but luckily had second thoughts).
 After conquering the Jebusites, a Canaanite people, over 3,000 years ago, it was this spot – Ir David - that King David chose to establish his monarchy and build a palace.
 Walls, passageways, water channels, seals, coins and other artifacts unearthed at the site have changed our whole conception of where and how Jerusalem was born.

 Excavations in Jerusalem are always problematic.
 Wherever you stick your spade, evidence of the past pops up and invariably disturbs the life of the people living there now.
 This is particularly true in and around the Old City, where thousands of years of history have been covered over with a dense patchwork of slums, plastered on top of whatever was there before.

 A few years ago, Ir David (David’s City) was declared a national park and opened to the public.
 Excavations are still going on, but underneath the asphalt and the concrete lie an astounding maze of ancient roads, water conduits, the homes of priestly families, even a biblical era toilet and post-office.